huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 ### Tuple types generated for optional and rest parameters

-Since tuples can't represent optional parameters directly, when a function (argument?) is assigned to a tuple kind, the generated tuple type is a union of tuple types:
+Since tuples can't represent optional parameters directly, when a function is assigned to a function parameter that is typed by a tuple kind, the generated tuple type is a union of tuple types.
+Look at the type of `h` after it has been curried:

 ```ts
 function curry<...T,...U,V>(cur: (...args:[...T,...U]) => V, ...ts:...T): (...us:...U) => V {